 Everyone loves rainbows.
 Even on a wet and miserable rainy day with a bit of sunshine a rainbow can easily brighten up your day and put you in a good mood.
-This experiment allows you to create your own rainbow jar using simple household ingredients.
+This experiment allows you to create your own rainbow in a jar using simple household ingredients.

 You will need:

-- washing up liquid (blue or green)
+Washing up liquid (blue or green)

-- Add the honey to the jar.
+Add the golden syrup to the jar, trying not to let it touch the sides of the jar.
 It may be easier to use a squeezy bottle as this will create less mess.

 The Science Bit: